-1. Some positions in this classification are assigned duties which will require the individual to be examined by a physician.
-After an offer of employment, applicants for such positions will be given a medical examination to certify the ability to perform the essential job functions.
+1. Some positions in this classification are assigned duties which will require the candidates to be examined by a Physician.
+After an offer of employment, candidates for such positions will be given a medical examination to certify the ability to perform the essential job functions.

-2. Upon permanent appointment the employee may be required to reside in the county, region, or park to which they are assigned.
+2. Upon permanent appointment, employees in this classification may be required to reside in the county, region, or park to which they are assigned.

-3. Candidates appointed to positions in this classification may be assigned duties which require a valid operator license for heavy equipment, such as bulldozers, back-hoes, payloaders or tractors.
+3. Employees in this classification may be assigned duties which require a valid operator license for heavy equipment, such as bulldozers, back-hoes, payloaders or tractors.

-6. Employees in this classification may be required to lift objects weighing up to 40 pounds or more.
+6. Employees in this classification may be required to lift objects weighing up to 40 or more pounds.